Military history of Cuba: Seven Years' War

 Diagram of the Royal Shipyard of Havana, c.
 1760s.
 The shipyard and other vital military infrastructure in Cuba made it a target for attack during the Anglo-Spanish War of 1762–1763.

 In August 1761, Spain and France entered into the Third Bourbon Family Compact, where the former agreed to enter the Seven Years' War on the side of the latter by May 1762.
 War between the British and Spanish ensued in January 1762 when Spain disregarded a British ultimatum to abandon its commitment to the Bourbon Compact.
 Facing financial strain from its ongoing war with France and support for Prussia, the British, recognized the impracticality of prolonged conflict with the Spanish Empire and instead opted to capture Havana in Cuba and Manila in the Philippines to deliver a "decisive blow" against Spain's trading economy and force them to negotiate for peace.

 Havana was chosen as the target for the attack due to its significance as a rendezvous point for the Spanish treasure fleet and because of its military infrastructure, including the Royal Shipyard of Havana—one of three pivotal naval shipbuilding and repair yards Spain possesses in the region.
 The British set sail for Havana on 26 May 1762, with the invasion fleet capturing four Spanish naval vessels at the Old Bahama Channel on 2 June.

 The storming of Morro Castle by British forces during the siege of Havana in July 1762.

 The siege of Havana began on 6 June, with the city being defended by a 3 mi circuit wall and forts spread throughout it and manned by Spanish regulars and Cuban militiamen, while the harbour itself was protected by Spanish ships anchored within.
 Throughout the siege, British forces were reinforced by garrisoned soldiers from North America.
 By August, Havana's defenders faced a shortage of manpower and ammunition needed to prolong the siege.
 Don Juan de Prado, the captain-general of Cuba, surrendered Havana to the British on 13 August, beginning an 11-month occupation.
 Havana, along with Manila, was returned at the end of the war in 1763, with the signing of the Treaty of Paris.

 As a result of the peace, Spain was forced to cede Spanish Florida to the British, although received the Louisiana territory of New France as compensation.
 In the years after the war, several Native American delegations from Florida sought assistance from Spanish officials in Cuba to support their war effort against British colonists.
-However, these requests were refused by Spanish officials in Cuba, as they lacked the authority to fulfill these requests and would have been unable to provide any support against the British due to the recent peace treaty.
+However, Spanish officials in Cuba refused these requests, as they lacked the authority to grant them and could not provide support against the British due to the terms of the recent peace treaty.